 Frontiers use a double-wishbone front suspension, overslung rear leaf springs and rack-and-pinion steering.
 High-performance gas shock absorbers will be available.

-Interior Because of its increased exterior dimensions, the Frontier also has grown on the inside.
+Because of its increased exterior dimensions, the Frontier also has grown on the inside.
 King Cab models get flip-up rear seats.
 Leather-appointed power seats and heated seats and mirrors are available.

-Under the Hood Nissan’s new 4.0-liter dual-overhead-cam V-6 engine delivers more than 250 hp and 270-plus pounds-feet of torque.
+Nissan’s new 4.0-liter dual-overhead-cam V-6 engine delivers more than 250 hp and 270-plus pounds-feet of torque.
 The six-speed-manual gearbox is based on the transmission used in Nissan’s 350Z sports car, while the available five-speed automatic is related to the Titan’s transmission.
 A base King Cab model is available with a 2.5-liter four-cylinder engine.
 Nissan’s part-time four-wheel-drive system includes a Low range.

-Safety All-disc antilock brakes are standard.
+All-disc antilock brakes are standard.
 Seat-mounted side-impact airbags and side curtain-type airbags with rollover protection for both rows of seats are optional.